dev-bittu/lotus-grammar/grammar/oop/polymorphism.md

 ---

 ### **Conclusion**
-Polymorphism in MyLang allows for designing clean, efficient, and scalable code.
+Polymorphism in Lotus allows for designing clean, efficient, and scalable code.
 By leveraging method overloading, overriding, and interface-based polymorphism, developers can create robust applications that are easy to maintain and extend.